 Main navigation | Main content

-May 2008 -- Effective July 1, 2008 the University of Minnesota Institutional Review Board (UMN IRB) will assess a $2500 initial review fee for business and industry sponsored clinical trials involving human research subjects.
-This practice is consistent with the policies and fees incurred at peer institutions, and will be used to support the administrative costs associated with reviewing research.
+The University of Minnesota’s Institutional Review Board assesses a $2,500 fee for business and industry sponsored clinical trials involving human subjects.
+This fee reflects and supports the administrative costs associated with reviewing research.

 Business and Industry supported clinical trial submissions represent some of the most complex and resource demanding research reviewed by the UMN IRB and the funds will be used for UMN HRPP to continue staffing improvements, quality assurance efforts, and implementation of more robust electronic management systems.